The perfect campsite.

 Using the meal analogy, the perfect meal may be a multi-course dinner at a five-star restaurant for some.
 The soft music and lighting, the attentive service, the large plates and heavy silverware.
 Dinner as theater essentially.

-A past partner was disappointed at first.
+someone was disappointed at first.
 She loves this part of my home state.
 Galilee is a real working fishing village, and the tourist trade is minimal compared to other well-known areas.
 You can smell the salt air, hear the seagulls and order fish from a store with a fishing boat docked just behind it.

 She loves one restaurant in particular there.
 But it was closed for the season.